mtoensing/simpletoc/readme.txt

 * Works with non-Latin texts.
 Tested with Japanese and Arabic.
 * Finds headlines in groups and reusable blocks.
 And in groups within reusable blocks.
 * Compatible with AMP plugins.
+* Support for paginated posts.
 * Rank Math support.

 == Changelog ==

+= 5.0.9 =
+* Support for paginated posts.

 = 5.0.8 =